rceuls/schorremorrie-hugo/content/classes/necromancer.md

 weight = 13
 +++

+Imagine what we three-dimensional creatures might look like to something that exists in only two.

+Slice after infinitesimal slice, intimate organic images within revealed by uncommon geometry.
+This is not us, not as we truly are, merely fractions seen from a limited perspective.

+Now imagine what we creatures that live in the flash-sequence of moments, a single dimension of time, might look to those above:

+First a worm, stretching from birth to death, a summation of everything we have been, and ever could be.
+Then, the connections appear.
+The worm is a braided thing.
+Our substance was once our father's, our mother's.
+To those above we are one line, separate only in some places.
+If that being above looks further, it will see these connections stretch beyond.
+All living things, all life on this planet, linked together at the foundation, the organism of organisms.

+This tangled tree, rooted in the primordial soup and stretching tentative boughs into the end of time, is what necromancers gnaw away at like so many worms.
+Tear up its roots to make skeletons dance.
+Slurp the future from its womb.
+Drink and shout and revel and kill, for death's tide is ever-rising and you rise with it.

 ## Starting Equipment

 A Black spellbook, Ink and Quill, And your choice of a Shovel, a Surgeon Kit, or the Skull of your ancestor.